 Successful applicants will be asked to pay the membership fee, and to attend the Training Day in mid-June.
 The programme includes workshops on guiding, group prayer, language barriers and community life as well as information about the structure of ARC, a basic introduction to church architecture and an opportunity to meet other volunteers.
 You will also be given a resource pack with further details about arrangements for your project.

 In the rare event that all placements are not filled during the main recruitment period, or an allocated volunteer is unable to participate, we may solicit last-minute applications.
 These will be announced, with their own deadlines and application criteria, on the ARC UK website and our social media platforms.

 Up to one quarter of ARC projects each year are reserved for returning volunteers who have participated on a project before, and they are assessed and shortlisted separately from new applicants in the first instance: further details are given on the ‘Apply’ page of the website.
 You will not normally be interviewed again.
 We will make contact in early April to give a sense of how likely it is that you will be offered a project but, given the complexity of the allocation process, confirmed offers are only made alongside those of new applicants in mid-May.

 ARC has no structural affiliation with the EU, and ARC UK will continue to work with the other European boards in a spirit of integration, sending English-speaking volunteers to projects abroad while maintaining and setting up our own to which we will welcome volunteers from Europe.
 In both these cases, we will support our volunteers through any changes to movement laws or the visa application process that emerge (though it is unlikely that we will be able to cover any additional financial costs).

-If you have any further questions, you are welcome to email Charley at arcukrecruit[@]gmail.com.
+If you have any further questions, you are welcome to email Mollie at arcukrecruit[@]gmail.com.